 THE CORRECTIVE REFERENDUM

-A corrective referendum will then be required.
-Bringing this about will need great care.
+Bringing about the correction will need great care.
 It would help if it were to appear to be

 1: (reluctantly) forced on the UK, possibly by a motion of the EU Parliament, or, more likely, because alteration to nature of the Irish border per the the 1998 Agreement or the CTA would (s19A of the Irish Constitution) require a referendum in Ireland.
 It would seem odd to UK if RoI had a vote on UK/EU, but UK didn't.